Eight Scary Movies For Your Pre-Teen Children

 Coraline is an excellent movie and (if you are watching on HDTV and blu-ray) it was rated as one of the best blu-ray movies of 2009.
 However, that being said if you are a concerned parent you need to know a bit about the rating of Coraline.

 The movie association rated it PG.
 However, there is considerable concern from parents as to whether or not that rating was high enough though I have seen this movie recommended for children 11 years old and up and for middle school aged children.

 On my review page of Coraline, I said, "Some children might find the images disturbing.
 Others may be upset by some of the themes.
 Still others may be reassured by the brave heroine."

 Children do react to movies differently and it is up to you to know your own child.
-I invite you to visit my page and read more about the rating of Coraline by clicking right here and I urge you to keep these issues in mind if you are considering this movie for your tweens.
+Keep these issues in mind if you are considering this movie for your tweens.

 You can order your copy of Coraline on Amazon by clicking here.

 Well that's it.
 My list of tween movies.
 Be sure to let me know if this page was helpful.
 I'd also love to hear your recommendations for scary Halloween movies for pre-teens!

 You never know

 More Halloween Movie Ideas For Pre-TeensThe Little Vampire